A short introduction to Marketing

 determining the needs and wants of target markets and delivering the desired

 satisfaction more effectively and efficiently than the competition.
 It starts and ends with the consumer.
 "The Consumer is the King!" – we all know this slogan.
-A good marketer starts with analyzing the market, then defines the consumer need and satisfies it: cheaper, better or in a different way than the competitors.

 The marketing concept benefits both the manufacturer and the consumer.
 By making products that consumers want, manufacturers substantially reduce their risk of not being able to sell their goods.
 Consumers also benefit because manufacturers spend a lot of time and effort to find out what they want and compete with one another to better satisfy those wants.
 The result of this competition is better quality products at lower prices.